 Each Tortoise® turnout motor is powered from a two-transformer source running at around 7v to 8v.
 One side of all the turnout motors are connected to each other.
 The other side goes back to the operating lever switch; this either connects to transformer 1 (positive) or transformer 2 (negative).

+To-date ninety turnout motors have been installed with the motors at the London-end goods yard and branch fiddle yard awaiting track laying.
 Standard designs of wiring circuits are used to make work easier on both the turnout motors and associated relays.

 I no longer employ cab-control; instead arranging track feeds through the signalling with a smattering of isolating sections in the scenic sections.
 Route setting is employed in the fiddle yard with just a handful of isolating /move-up switches controlling all tracks.
 Essentially it is a case of just set the road and drive the train!